LolloMagicMagia/Data-Analytics/Task2/README.md

 ### Task 2
-Task 2 can be found in its corresponding folder, which contains the notebook along with all related files, including the accompanying report.

 #### Excercise
 Now create your analytics and derive your conclusions on the **“Madrid train bombing network”** https://en.wikipedia.org/wiki/2004_Madrid_train_bombings